bevyengine/bevy-website/content/learn/book/releasing-projects/profiling.md

 This approach requires no extra instrumentation and shows finer-grained flame graphs of actual code call trees.
 This is useful when you want to identify the specific function of a "hot spot".
-The downside is that it has higher overhead, so your app will run slower than it normally does.
+The downside is that it will have a higher overhead, so your app will run slower than it normally does.

 Install [cargo-flamegraph](https://github.com/flamegraph-rs/flamegraph), [enable debug symbols in your release build](https://github.com/flamegraph-rs/flamegraph#improving-output-when-running-with---release), then run your app using one of the following commands.
 Note that `cargo-flamegraph` forwards arguments to cargo.